Every business markets its products and services using strategies and methodologies tailored to suit its own ambitions and customer base.

 Typically businesses will employ both above the line (“ATL”) and below the line (“BTL”) advertising agencies, sales promotion houses and even design agencies.
 Written agreements should outline the responsibilities of both parties clearly, covering such matters as copy and print authorisation procedures, responsibilities for legal compliance, ownership of intellectual property rights, a detailed charging mechanism and any exclusivity.
 It may be left for each agency to then make its own arrangements, for say printing, media space, etc. but the advertiser should have confidence that these arrangements are being put in place.
 Where large sums of money are at stake, the advertiser may want to put in place its own arrangements to make sure that important suppliers are paid on time.
 Written contracts should also be in place for the sourcing of goods or prizes and for the general fulfilment of sales promotions – often undertaken by a handling house.

 If these sorts of arrangements are not finalised before an offer goes live, there is a real risk that the advertiser will not be able to fulfil the offer and will waste valuable business time.

 Data Protection, Direct Marketing and Cookies

 Any form of marketing which involves using names, addresses, telephone numbers or e-mail addresses of people has data protection implications.
-All personal data must be obtained and held fairly and lawfully – failure to comply with data protection legislation may make it impossible to use data you have collected and so damage one of your most valuable assets.
+All personal data must be obtained and held fairly and lawfully – the main regulation and legislation in this area is the General Data Protection Regulation 2016/679 (GDPR), the Data Protection Act 2018 and the Privacy and Electronic Communications Regulations 2003.
+Failure to comply with data protection legislation may make it impossible to use data you have collected and so damage one of your most valuable assets.
 Whether you are constructing your own customer database or buying in lists for direct marketing purposes, or appointing others to do this for you, the data protection implications should be considered.